unboxed/newsletter/source/_posts/2012-07-20-newsletter.markdown

 ## Innovation Days & Conferences

 If there's some technical itch you want to scratch but don't get to in your day-to-day client work, book an innovation day and get cracking on it.
-At our last dev afternoon in the London office we identified a bunch of tasks that would be perfect for an innovation day [wiki/Dev_Day#Not_Done]https://wiki.unboxedconsulting.com/wiki/Dev_Day#Not_Done).
+At our last dev afternoon in the London office we identified [a bunch of tasks that would be perfect for an innovation day](https://wiki.unboxedconsulting.com/wiki/Dev_Day#Not_Done).
 Please remember to book them!

 We're keen that Unboxed developers get on stage and talk about things.
 We're also aware the client work means you might not have the time, but that's another use for innovation days are for!
 If you have a topic idea, book an innovation day or two to prepare it and then submit it to all the conferences you can.
-A good resource for ruby conferences is http://rubythere.com/, but there are plenty of other conferences out there to try out at.
+A good resource for ruby conferences is [rubythere.com](http://rubythere.com/), but there are plenty of other conferences out there to try out at.
 Even if you don't get through the CFP Unboxed is likely to pay for the ticket to the conf.

 You've got up to 10 innovation days, so don't be afraid to use them!